 This project was always to install the amplifier inside the car, away from the hostile environment of the engine compartment.
 To accomplish this the glove box had to be removed.

 You will need to fabricate a bracket that the Carne Amplifier will mount to.
+The photograph below shows brackets for the original and new Crane amplifiers.

+Put you big boy pants on.
 Disconnect the battery.
 Using a one-inch drill bit, drill a hole from inside the car through the firewall.
 The hole must be large enough to pass the plastic plug through.
 If necessary, you can use a smaller bit and massage the opening with a round file.

 Great care must be exercised here.
 The object is to exit just below the 12-volt rod that runs across the firewall.
 If necessary, drill a small pilot hole first.